MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 - NGS: Next Generation Sequencing
   - MASSIVELY multiplexed!
   - Sequence millions and even billions of DNA reads at once!
+  - Sequence lots of samples at once!
+  - Fast and cheap!

 > Not really 'next' anymore, consider it more 'second' generation (see: Nanopore)